These Super Easy Tips May Help You Say Goodbye to Sore Muscles

 Plus, by increasing the difficulty of your regime bit by bit, you’re more likely to commit to it in the long term.

+Did you know that drinking water during your workout isn’t just refreshing, it’s also part of your muscle pain relief toolkit?
 It’s important to stay hydrated while exercising to replenish the fluids lost through sweat.
 When it comes to your muscles, one of the main reasons for this is that dehydration can lead to muscle cramps.

 To reduce the risk of cramping, be sure to drink plenty of plain water before, during and after your work out.